-Be a Part of Designing the Next State Park in South Carolina
+Assisting with Design of the Next State Park in South Carolina

-Join us for upcoming design charrette and help design the first state park in 20 years!
+A successful design charrette for the first state park in 20 years!

 About this event